-The Office of Equity, Diversity, Inclusion, and Title IX supports the University of Houston-Clear Lake's values by enforcing Anti-Discrimination and Sexual Misconduct/Title IX Policies, in addition to facilitating reasonable workplace accommodations, assisting campus partners in recruiting a diverse workforce, and providing tools and resources to ensure all University of Houston information and services are accessible to our community members.
+The Office of Title IX supports the University of Houston-Clear Lake's values by enforcing Anti-Discrimination and Sexual Misconduct/Title IX Policies.

 Reporting Non-Criminal Emergency Matters

 The Office of Emergency Management can be reached by contacting UHCL Police Dispatch at 281,283,2222.